 Ceiling shower heads

-Ceiling shower heads. they are commonly referred to as rainfall shower heads or waterfall shower heads.
-Unlike conventional wall-mounted shower heads, these shower heads are relatively large.
+Ceiling shower heads. they are commonly referred to as rainfall or waterfall shower heads.
+Unlike conventional wall-mounted models, these ones are relatively large.
 They are designed to be mounted directly onto your ceiling and direct the spray straight down.
 Some of them hang down from an extension arm.
 Tall folks prefer this type of shower heads.